The generalized distance spectrum of a graph and applications: Main Results

-First we describe a bit about why this works.
 Much of the theoretical background below is known classically and traditionally focuses on the adjacency spectrum~\cite{Godsil.Royle.book, Brouwer.Haemers.book, Brouwer.Cohen.Neumaier.book}.
 Recently, this approach was generalized to compute many properties of the distance spectrum in~\cite{Atik.Panigrahi.15}.
-Our method here is a generalization of that paper's approach but we give all of the details here for completeness.
+Our method here is a generalization of \cb{the approach of~\cite{Atik.Panigrahi.15}} but we give all of the details here for completeness.